sequinstream/sequin/README.md

 ### Compare Sequin

 * **Postgres triggers:** Sequin sends triggers over HTTP with the added benefits of exactly-once processing, payload transforms, routing, and a superior developer experience.
-Maintain transactional trigger guarantees that scales more efficiently and allows you to write business logic in the programming language of your choice.
+Maintain transactional trigger guarantees with a system that scales and lets you write business logic in the programming language of your choice (no plpgsql!)
-* **PG_NOTIFY:**  Sequin adds exactly-once processing, larger data payloads with transformation, routing, and a superior developer experience.
+* **LISTEN/NOTIFY:**  Sequin adds exactly-once processing, larger data payloads with transformation, routing, and a superior developer experience.
-* **Amazon SQS:** Sequin transactionally enqueues changes from your database into a FIFO queue with exactly once processing.
-This is especially valuable if messages coincide with database changes.
+* **Amazon SQS:** Sequin transactionally enqueues changes from your database into a FIFO queue with exactly-once processing.
+This is especially valuable if messages pertain to database changes.
 Instead of adding a new dependency to your infrastructure, use the database you already have to reliably queue messages.
-* **Debezium / Kafka:** Sequin provides the CDC capabilities of Debezium with a durable message stream like Kafka, with none of the operational overhead.
+* **Debezium / Kafka:** Sequin provides the CDC capabilities of Debezium with a durable message stream like Kafka, except with none of the operational overhead.
 If your database can handle it, so can Sequin.
 You don’t need to be a Kafka expert, learn Zookeeper, endlessly configure Debezium, or figure out the Java runtime.

 ## Documentation